louraff/Tic-Tac-Toe/README.md

 During the development phase, I used HTML, CSS, and JavaScript to bring the game to life.
 I started by building the game board with an HTML grid and styled it with CSS.
 Next, I created the JavaScript logic to handle player interactions, turns, and win conditions.

-Throughout the development process, I faced a few challenges and needed to apply my problem-solving skills to overcome them.
+Throughout the development process, I faced a few challenges.
 I learned from my mistakes and improved my code by iterating and refining my solutions.

 ## Problem Solving